 Banc of America Securities LLC, J.P.
-Morgan Securities Inc., Credit Suisse Securities (USA) LLC, Deutsche Bank Securities Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated will act as initial broker-dealers with respect to the auction rate notes.
+Morgan Securities Inc. and Wachovia Capital Markets, LLC will act as initial broker-dealers with respect to the auction rate notes.
 We anticipate that the auction agent, on behalf of the trust, will enter into broker-dealer agreements with additional broker-dealers.

-The broker-dealers will be entitled to fees in connection with an auction of the auction rate notes, that together with the auction agent fees, will not exceed the product of 0.18% per annum and the outstanding principal balance of the auction rate notes.
+The broker-dealers will be entitled to fees in connection with an auction of a class of auction rate notes, that together with the auction agent fees, will not exceed the product of 0.18% per annum and the outstanding principal balance of the auction rate notes.